mcrayssac/SAE-S4/README.md

 npm run start
 ```
 If the data is already loaded, it should tell you that you `All your files are up to date !
-`, but if for some reason you want to force a reloading of the whole data go to `API` and do:
+`, but if for some reason you want to force and reload all the data, go to `API` and do:
 ```bash
 # Force data refresh
 npm run start_update